aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easily add a powerful Bible search engine to your WordPress site.
+Powerful Bible search engine plus a Bible download tool.
+Option to install our API on your server for complete independence.

 == Description ==
-Add powerful Bible tools to your website, including a Bible search engine with selectable interfaces that allow it to appear as simple or complex as desired, and a Bible download page.
-Includes option to install our API on your server and run completely on your website.
+Add powerful Bible tools to your website, including a Bible search engine with selectable interfaces, and a Bible download page.

+Keep your users on your website!
+Unlike similar plugins, Bible SuperSearch displays the Bible text directly on your website; your web users will not be redirected to a 3rd party website to view the text.

 This is the official [Bible SuperSearch](https://www.biblesupersearch.com) plugin.
-Allows seamless use of the Bible SuperSearch client and API on any WordPress site.
+It allows for seamless use of the Bible SuperSearch client and API on any WordPress site.

-You also have the option to install our API on your server.
+This plugin pulls data from our API transparently.
+You also have the option to install our API on your server for complete autonomy.

 # Core Features